Phylogenetics-Brown-BIOL1425/phylobio_final_project/readme.md

 Instructions for analyses including code can be found in [Instructions_LeporidsAnalysis.txt](https://github.com/kbcn/phylobio_final_project/blob/master/Instructions_LeporidsAnalysis.txt) and [Instructions_LepusAnalysis.txt](https://github.com/kbcn/phylobio_final_project/blob/master/Instructions_LepusAnalysis.txt), and scripts can be found in the folder [scripts](https://github.com/kbcn/phylobio_final_project/tree/master/scripts).
+Data, including alignments, can be found in the folder [data](https://github.com/kbcn/phylobio_final_project/tree/master/data)

 To obtain DNA DQA sequences for leporids, I downloaded the Surridge et al. 2008 sequences from GenBank in a fasta file.
 To obtain DNA DQA sequences for *Lepus europaeus* that were